gregdan3/gregdan3.github.io/pages/toki-pona/sona/open.md

 Toki Pona can also be written with a system known as sitelen pona.
-It assigns one character per word, which is convenient when you have few words! sitelen pona is not required for learning Toki Pona, but I highly recommend it and _will_ provide it alongside all new words in the future.
-[This is not in yet.]
+It assigns one character per word, which is convenient when you have few words! sitelen pona is not required for learning Toki Pona, but I highly recommend it and provide it with all new words.

+## Other Notes

+The definitions given for words are _not_ comprehensive, and cannot be.
+Instead, they are both a list of possible meanings and a list of examples- the uses of each word is broader!
+Try to think of more things you could refer to with each word.

 ---